 Struggling to decide between Weebly and Shopify?
 Don’t worry; you have all the answers you seek in this post.

 Shopify is a popular platform focusing on helping businesses create an online store with less effort.
-Meanwhile, Weebly’s primary function is as a website builder; ecommerce is an afterthought.
+Meanwhile, Weebly’s primary function is as a website builder; eCommerce is an afterthought.

 Which one should you choose?